 I am aware that choosing a Kruger safari can be a confusing issue.
 Many people want to visit the Kruger Park and then find themselves bewildered by the choices.
 Do they stay at a rest camp or opt one of the Kruger private lodges.
 Which are private concessions within the Kruger National Park?
 Or do they go for one of the private game reserves which are adjacent to the park.
 Such as the Sabi Sands lodges or Timbavati?

-What is the difference between the Kruger National Park Safaris ?
+So what’s the difference between the different types of Kruger Safaris ?

 First we stayed at Simbavati River Lodge.
 A private game lodge in the Timbavati Game Reserve which has open borders with the Kruger National Park.
-This means that the wildlife is free to wander in & out between the Kruger Park & the reserve allowing for natural animal movement.
+This means that the wildlife is free to wander in & out between the Kruger Park & the reserve.
+Thus allowing for natural animal movement.

 The Simbavati River Lodge is a great little lodge.
 Well priced with friendly staff and great food.
 Being well in the middle of the Timbavati, it offers great game viewing.
 On our short 2 night stay we saw a LOT!
 Several sightings of lion, buffalo, elephant of course, white rhino.
 Even a leopard up in a tree carefully preserving its impala kill from the waiting hyenas below.
 However the ‘piece de resistance’ was the pack of wild dog on the move clearly looking for their next meal.

-Game drive experience at the Private Game Lodge
+Game drive experience in the Kruger Private Game Reserve